 Arthur Zampella, Robert Lax and Barry Ulanov Editors of the Columbia Review in 1938Marks, Zampella, Dr Powell, Warsaw, Ferayorni: Members of the Pre-med Society at Columbia University in 1938My dad worked as a tour guide in Rockefeller Center while he was a pre-med student at Columbia University.
 He knew John D. Rockefeller, Jr. who would…

 “The newly edited documentary on the behind the scenes of the 1952 film HIGH NOON, will have new interview footage.
-The “INSIDE HIGH NOON- Directors Cut” documentary will be released Fall 2015 in Blu-Ray with numerous special features on the DVD” says producer Richard Zampella.
+The “INSIDE HIGH NOON- Directors Cut” documentary, written and directed by John Mulholland will be released Fall 2018 in Blu-Ray with numerous special features on the DVD” says producer Richard Zampella.

 “INSIDE HIGH NOON” is a documentary on the 1952 film HIGH NOON – Starring “Gary Cooper” & “Grace Kelly.”
 The behind the scenes documentary is Written/Directed by: “John Mulholland,” narrated by “Frank Langella,” produced by “Richard Zampella” & “Shannon Mulholland” with on camera interviews with “President Bill Clinton,” “Tim Zinneman” (son of director Fred Zinneman) “Jonathan Foreman” (son of screenwriter Carl Foreman) “Crown Prince Albert of Monaco” (Grace Kelly’s son) “Maria Cooper” (Gary Cooper’s daughter) “Brian Garfield,” “Lee Clark Mitchell,” “Stephen Prince,” and “Meir Ribalow.”